$4$-manifolds with boundary and fundamental group $\mathbb{Z}$

-Next, we describe how the classification in the case where the homeomorphisms need not fix the boundary pointwise (i.e.\ Theorem \ref{thm:Classification}) follows from Theorem \ref{thm:ClassificationRelBoundary}.
-To this effect, we describe the set $\mathcal{V}_\lambda(Y)$ from Theorem~\ref{thm:Classification} more precisely, similarly to the way we defined~$\mathcal{V}_\lambda^0(Y)$ in Definition~\ref{def:V0lambdaY}.
+Next, we describe how the classification in the case where the homeomorphisms need not fix the boundary pointwise follows from Theorem \ref{thm:ClassificationRelBoundary}.
+To this effect, we use~$\Homeo^+_\varphi(Y)$ to denote the orientation-preserving homeomorphisms of~$Y$ such that the induced map on~$\pi_1$ commutes with~$\varphi \colon \pi_1(Y) \twoheadrightarrow \Z$ and we describe the set of homeomorphism classes of $\Z$-manifolds that we will be working with.